About

 Andrew joined Gort Scott in 2013 and has been involved in many of the practice’s key projects, from public realm and civic masterplans to the singular Rock residence in Whistler.
 With a keen interest in socially engaged, thoughtfully crafted design that makes lasting contributions to communities, he finds as much enjoyment in city-scale strategic thinking as the finer details of buildings.

-Driven to make architecture more inclusive at all levels, he enjoys mentoring at the school level, is a RIBA Part 3 examiner, and an invited design critic at several UK universities.
+Foundation, is a RIBA Part 3 examiner, and an invited design critic at several

 Projects